The Impact of Question Framing on the Performance of Automatic Occupation Coding: Background

 \subsection{Research Gap, Research Questions, Hypotheses}

-There are several inconsistencies in the existing literature regarding the collection of occupational data.
-First, there is significant variation in how occupational information is gathered, with no standardized recommendation on the preferred wording of questions.
-Research has shown that the phrasing of occupational questions influences the specificity of the responses, which in turn affects the ease of manual coding.
-Additionally, while longer answers can be elicited by providing examples within the questions, these more detailed responses complicate manual coding.

-However, the impact of question wording and data origin on automatic coding remains underexplored.
-Studies have demonstrated that automatic coding tools often perform very differently depending on the data source, but no direct experimental research has systematically investigated this issue.
-Furthermore, some automatic tools have shown improved accuracy when provided with more extensive textual input, but it is unclear whether encouraging respondents to provide longer answers will necessarily lead to richer, more codable data for these systems.
+Against this background, several inconsistencies can be observed in the existing literature on occupational data collection.
+Although occupational surveys have a long tradition, the literature offers no consensus on the optimal wording of open-ended occupation questions.
+Prior studies show that small variations in phrasing can alter the specificity of responses and, consequently, the effort required for manual coding.
+Adding illustrative examples typically prompts respondents to write longer answers, yet these more elaborate texts can further complicate coding.
+What remains largely unexamined is how these design choices affect the structure of occupational information in ways that are relevant for automatic coding, including their potential implications for the lexical material such tools are able to exploit.

-Our research addresses these gaps by investigating the following research questions: What is the variance in responses due to different occupational question framings?
+Our research addresses these gaps by investigating the following research questions: What is the variability in responses due to different occupational question framings?
 Do these different framings yield similarly rich information?
+Do different question framings produce information that is equally conducive to automatic coding?

-To answer these questions, we designed, conducted, and replicated a survey experiment in Germany using two versions of occupational questions commonly found in German surveys.
+To answer these research questions, we designed, conducted, and replicated a survey experiment in Germany using two versions of occupational questions commonly found in German surveys.
 We then tested the responses using two automatic coding tools available for the German language.
+A focus is on the starting question because the coding tools we use were not developed to process answers from a sequence of occupational questions.
 Based on the collected data, we formulated and tested the following hypotheses:

 \textbf{H1:} Both automatic tools (CASCOT and OccuCoDe) will show a higher codability rate when coding responses to job titles compared to occupational task.

 \textbf{H2:} The question about job titles will encourage job titles, leading to less linguistic diversity in the responses.
 In contrast, the question about occupational tasks will result in a broader range of linguistic expressions, with respondents providing both occupational titles and descriptive terms, thus increasing linguistic diversity.